 Chris Breen - Programme Leader

 Chris started his Nursing career in 1993 and is a Registered Nurse (Adult), initially he worked in emergency medical admissions and accident and emergency.
 After becoming a Paramedic in 2007 he worked both as a front line clinician and as a clinical tutor with the ambulance service.
-Chris maintains his advanced clinical skills including prescribing and radiographic image interpretation with local NHS partners.School Staff List
+Chris maintains his advanced clinical skills including prescribing and radiographic image interpretation with local NHS partners.Academic Staff List

 We want you to have all the information you need to make an informed decision on where and what you want to study.
 To help you choose the course that’s right for you, we aim to bring to your attention all the important information you may need.
 Our What You Need to Know page offers detailed information on key areas including contact hours, assessment, optional modules, and additional costs.

 † Some courses may offer optional modules.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by staff availability.

 Some courses require clinical hours in practice.
 These may take the form of supervised practice in your place of work, insight days, or a longer, formal placement.